kubernetes/community/communication/contributor-comms/storytelling-resources/blog-guidelines.md

 ## Where to publish

-As mentioned, the focus of the Contributor Experience articles is targeted at those that contribute to Kubernetes, but sometimes it's not obvious were a specific theme will fit.
+As mentioned, the focus of the Contributor Experience articles is targeted at those that contribute to Kubernetes, but sometimes it's not obvious where a specific theme will fit.
 The following are the most common situations:

 1. Article is just for [k8s.dev](http://k8s.dev/blog): this is when it is relevant for the contributor community, and not necessarily for Kubernetes end-users.
 An example is an article explaining how to use some specific tool or automation that helps with the Kubernetes development process.
 2. Article is just for [kubernetes.io](https://kubernetes.io/blog/): when the article targets Kubernetes end-users, and not specifically the contributor community.
 Examples include most technical articles on Kubernetes features, updates on new features and deprecations, etc.